 - As our customers collect more interests to their contacts’ unified profiles, they’re able to build increasingly richer segments that help them execute gradually more cost-efficient advertising across channels that improve their most critical metrics — acquisition, retention, and lifetime value among them — and reduce ad spend waste.

-More conversions, less marketing spend squandered, greater audience insights gained: That’s what the Interest Ranker 2.0 Listener, and our CDP, offer advertisers.
+More conversions, less marketing spend squandered, greater audience insights gained: That’s what the Interest Ranker 2.0 Listener, and our CDP, offer companies.

 In short, the more interest keywords from engagements tracked, the more success you’re likely to see with your targeted ads (not to mention your other important customer lifecycle marketing activities) and, in turn, the greater targeted advertising ROI you realize.